NM-TAFE/dip-por-player-hashmap/README.md

 ## Requirements

 1. **Coding Style:** Your code must adhere to the [PEP-8 – Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
-Familiarize yourself with PEP-8 before continuing as SRU has adopted it as their standard code style.
+Please familiarize yourself with PEP-8 before continuing, as SRU has adopted it as their standard code style.
 Proper coding style enhances code readability and maintainability.

-2. **Git Repository:** The use of a Git repository is standard practice at Softwares-R-Us.
-Most of the steps in this task require the use of Git and GitHub.
+2. **Git Repository:** Using a Git repository is standard practice at Softwares-R-Us.
+Most of the steps in this task require using Git and GitHub.
 Version control is crucial for tracking changes, collaborating with team members, and managing project history.

-3. **Task Completion:** There are multiple steps in this task, and you must perform each step to a satisfactory level.
+3. **Task Completion:** This task has multiple steps, and you must perform each step satisfactorily.
 Note that the results of the tasks outlined in this scenario will be needed for future tasks as well.

 4. **Documentation:**

    - Answer any questions in the provided template (if available) and include relevant screenshots to demonstrate your work.
-   - For programming tasks, provide the actual source code as a ZIP-file of the project.
-Remove the Virtual Environment folder (`venv` or `.venv`) from the ZIP-file before uploading.
+   - For programming tasks, provide the actual source code as a ZIP file for the project.
+Remove the Virtual Environment folder (`venv` or `.venv`) from the ZIP file before uploading.
    - Document your code properly using docstrings for entire classes and methods.
 Use inline comments to clarify certain parts of the code.
 Code documentation aids in understanding and maintaining the codebase.

-5. **Testing:** It is expected that the software you create is of high quality and passes a certain level of testing.
+5. **Testing:** The software you create is expected to be of high quality and pass a certain level of testing.
 You will be provided with guidelines regarding the extent of testing expected of you.
 Ensure that your code is thoroughly tested and meets the specified requirements.

-6. **External Resources:** If you use any external resources, provide proper references.
+6. **External Resources:** Provide proper references if you use any external resources.
 Citing sources acknowledges the work of others and allows for further exploration of the topics.

 ## Learning Objectives